Using Concrete Block Paving

-Concrete block paving stones, particularly the smaller, brick-sized pavers, have become amazingly popular in the last fifteen to twenty years.
-This is largely on the back of specialist firms appearing that have focused on delivering just block driveways and paths and nothing else.
+Concrete block paving stones, particularly the smaller, brick-sized pavers, have become amazingly popular in the last 20 years.
+This is largely because specialist firms have focused on delivering just block driveways and paths and nothing else.
 The concrete blocks have taken, by some estimates, over 80% of the UK home driveway and paving market since they came out.

 Variety is the Spice of Life